Gibbons-Lab/2026_Cavon_lifestyle_and_multi-omics_determinants_of_sleep_quality/README.md

 # Project Structure and Organization

-This repository is organized into subdirectories that contain the cohort dataset subsetting (generating the master working_df), analyses, intermediate outputs, and figure generation for this study.
+This repository is organized into subdirectories that contain the subsetted cohort dataset, analyses, intermediate outputs, and figure generation for this study.
 Each directory corresponds to a specific component of the project as described below.

 ## Directory Overview
 ---